BobTheHuge/YouPY/README.md

 # YouPY
 YouPY is a Python script that downloads Youtube videos.
 It can output mp4 and mp3 files.

-This script has only been tested on Archlinux and Windows 11.
+This script has only been tested on Linux.
 However, it may work on other distros.
 Please feel free to give feedback or report bug.

 The command's structure is as following:
 ```